driv3n/ApexFarming/README.md

  • pip install opencv-python
 if your getting a "The Pillow package is required to use this function" error, use:
  • pip install Pillow --upgrade

-NOTE: You can use this for ranked as well, only thing is that's kind of messed up, and it will only leave the game when the full team is dead.